phongduong/my-portfolio/data/posts/create-symlink-with-node.md

 })
 ```

 After the method completes, a `symlink.txt` file is created and `Success` is printed.
 Otherwise, you will see the error.
-You can check the link by running.
+You can check the link by running

 ```
 ls -l
 ```

 You see `symlink.txt` is pointing to `example.txt`